DevCycleHQ/devcycle-docs/docs/introduction/architecture.md

 ## SDK Test Harness

 Our [SDK Test Harness](https://github.com/DevCycleHQ/test-harness) aims to define a set of standardized end-to-end tests that run against multiple SDKs written in different languages.
-The tests defined using Jest are run using a set of HTTP requests made to a series of proxy servers for each SDK language.
+The tests are defined using Jest, and are run using a set of HTTP requests made to a series of locally run proxy servers for each SDK language.

 These proxy servers then take the commands from the requests made from the tests to set up the SDKs in different ways, execute all the core SDK methods, and measure their responses.
 They ensure that each SDK behaves the same way,